johnpeart/photos/_posts/2021-06-01-a-swan-in-finsbury-park.md

 It turns out that it’s a treasure trove of wildlife; I’d just never noticed.

-This is one of two swans that have appeared in the park in recent days, alongside some freshly hatched signets.
+This is one of two swans that have appeared in the park in recent days, alongside some freshly hatched cygnets.
 This one was cleaning itself next to the pond, so I thought I’d take an impromptu snap.

 Nature is healing.